tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 In section <span style="color: blue;">*[3] Supplementary demographic table*</span> we repeat the procedure as in *[2] Demographic table*, using further participant characteristics surveyed in the study, generating an additional demographic characteristics table for the supplementary information (see Suppl.
 Table 2).

 The code given in <span style="color: blue;">*[4] Demographic figure*</span> generates a pyramid plot stratified by sex for only the included participants (see Figure 2 in manuscript).
 If you have problems with the pdf saving code section, this may be related to the cairo_pdf device (especially for MACOS users).
 In this case, try deleting "device=cairo_pdf" in the ggsave command and rerun the code.
-The size of the sample in the figure depends on the chosen data loss threshold in the `21_qualitychecks.R` script:

-* adjusted data loss threshold (0.75; n=83 included) [used as default]
-* initial data loss threshold  (0.5; n=63 included)

-Thus, the figure is either based on n=83 or n=63 participants.
-To change the threshold to 0.5, navigate back to the `21_qualitychecks.R` file in the code workflow and "uncomment" the code line `#data_loss_thres <- 0.5`, restart RStudio and rerun whole workflow starting with the `21_qualitychecks.R` code.

 ## Subdatasets